Sabrinascrib/QR-Code-Generator/README.md

 # QR Code Generator

 This was just to play with javascript and learn more javascript.
+It's a QR generator!